MORE PAGES HERE:

 It would be misleading to say "this iron sphere is a device for

-accumulating water", or "this sphere can be charged with water, and the
+accumulating water."
+And neither say "this sphere can be charged with

 stored water can be retrieved during discharge."
 Both statements are

 wrong.
 No water was injected into the sphere while it was being